wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 You can also get the job link following below:

 1. From your workspace page, click `Studio web URL` to launch studio.
-2. Open `Endpoints` page, click `Pipeline endpoints`.
-3. Click endpoint name, and you will see a list of jobs.
+2. Open `Experiments` page, and you will see a list of jobs.

 If you prefer using CLI, below are the commands.